Mile of Music: Mile 3 (2015)

 The festival officially began on Thursday Aug.
 6th, but a 'First Songs' concert was held the night before at the Fox Cities Performing Arts Center.
 The festival ended with a special concert called "Songs Before We Go," which was held at the Lawrence Memorial Chapel.

 Musicians who partook in 2015 included The Milk Carton Kids, Roadkill Ghost Choir, Tim Barry, Swear and Shake, Wild Adriatic, Cory Chisel, The Suitcase Junket, The Crane Wives, Water Liars and Motherfolk.

 As in the previous year, main stages were situated in the Memorial Chapel on Lawrence University's campus, and outdoor stages at the downtown Houdini Plaza and Jones Park.
 Some outdoor shows had to be moved indoors due to rain.

+This was the first year that the "Artist Care Program" was offered.

 More than 225 artists participated in 750 performances.
 Live music sets were held in more than 60 venues on or near College avenue and along the riverfront.